Qualcomm's licensing forecast, helped by Apple deal, drives share gains

 The news sent shares up nearly 5.1% to $89.00 in after-hours trading.

-The company has resolved license disputes with major customers such as Samsung Electronics Co Ltd (005930.KS) and Apple, but remains in a license dispute with Huawei.
+The company has resolved license disputes with major customers such as Samsung Electronics Co Ltd (005930.KS) and Apple.

+It helps that most of Qualcomm’s customers are actually paying,” Patrick Moorhead of Moor Insights & Strategy said.

+But Qaulcomm remains in a license dispute with Huawei.
 “Although negotiations continue, we have not reached a final agreement with Huawei,” Qualcomm said on Wednesday.

 Qualcomm said it expects between 1.75 billion and 1.85 billion smart devices with modem chips, including 175 million to 225 million 5G handsets, to be sold in 2020.
 Because Qualcomm collects license fees on devices that use cellular connections to wireless data networks, a greater number of devices sold often results in higher revenue and profits.